unmeshdusane20/Documentation/Virtual-Host-Creation.md

 	1. Update the host file.
 	 - You can find it under C:\WINDOWS\system32\drivers\etc\hosts(Open this file in Admin mode)
-	 - At the end of file or next line ater 127.0.0.1 localhost add 127.0.0.1 your-virtualhost-name(e.g- local.mysite.com)
+	 - At the end of file or next line after 127.0.0.1 localhost add 127.0.0.1 your-virtualhost-name(e.g- local.mysite.com)

 	2. Update the vhost file in Apache configuration -
 	 - In XAMPP folder , open apache/conf/extra/httpd-vhost.conf file .